 7. PETROL FOR YOUR ROAD TRIP HOLIDAY IN THE USA

 Petrol is dirt cheap in the US compared to the UK, and sold priced per gallon.
-We found prices ranged from $3.19 – $4.19 per gallon (2019 in California.
-It was much cheaper in Arizona.)
+We found prices ranged from $3.19 – $4.19 per gallon in California, and even cheaper in Arizona.
 When you work it back to litres and pounds there’s really not much in it price-wise, so it’s not worth driving around looking for a cheap filling station.

 However, Arco are often cheapest, along with supermarket filling stations attached to Ralphs or Walmart.